JakobEdding/Collaborative-Filtering-Kafka/README.md

 ### Benchmarks / Struggles

-// TODO talk about biggest dataset, dropped messages
+// TODO talk about biggest dataset, dropped messages\
-// mention problems we overcame?
+// mention problems we overcame?\
+// spark able to do way larger

 ## Usage